ScaledInference/Amp-iOS-SDK/README.md

 $ pod init
 ```

-### Add the Amp/AmpiOS pods under the target section of your newly generated Podfile
+### Add the AmpiOS pod under the target section of your newly generated Podfile
 ``` Ruby
 platform :ios, '9.0'
 use_frameworks!